 Teen News/ Diocesan Youth

-The SUMMER YOUTH (grades 7-12) RETREAT 2022 was a great success.
-The Jr. & Sr. High Youth held a Work Retreat at the Wawasee Episcopal Center in Syracuse, IN.
-Recognizing we are stewards of our facilities, we noticed that som TLC was needed at the Retreat Center after a significant storm caused damage.
-We washed windows, pulled weeds, moved dirt from gardens, and cleaned up the shed.
-We also did some general cleaning at the center while enjoying time together in fellowship.
+The SUMMER YOUTH (grades 7-12) RETREAT 2023 was a great success.
+We had 17 Jr. & Sr. High Youth along with five adults come together for a Work Retreat at the Wawasee Episcopal Center in Syracuse, IN.
+Recognizing we are stewards of our facilities, we noticed that some TLC was needed at the Retreat Center and at All Saints Church that sits right next door to the Wawasee Center.
+We washed windows, vacuumed, carried trash from the basement to the dumpster, power washed the deck, dusted, cleaned the bathrooms and washed door knobs.

 Senior High Mission Week